Interested in our Overnight Farmstead Camp? Join us for our next Info Session on March 3rd.

 9am – Trail Blazer led activity

-12pm – Farmstead Lunch of homemade mac and cheese and salads
+12pm – Farmstead Lunch of homemade mac & cheese and salads

 2pm – Farmstead kitchen activity: bread baking (making rolls for supper), making yogurt